notmatthancock/notmatthancock.github.io/_posts/2015-08-18-what-is-the-roc-curve.markdown

 <br>

 So a straight line from $(0,0)$ to $(1,1)$ is the worst possible ROC curve.
 It means the classifier's prediction is independent of the label, which is no better than a classifier that guesses randomly.
+Remember that independence intuitvely means the outcome of one random variable gives us **no** information about the outcome of another.
+Ideally, observing $T$ would tell us a lot about $Y$.

 ### The best curve